mobinasri/research_notes/DeepVariant_Pangenome/Explore_vg2maf_for_creating_a_pangenome_bam_file_for_DV.md

 Therefore I increased the memory size to 256 and reran the script after commenting all lines expect the last command.

 #### Runtimes
 vg2maf is working fine for about 22 hours so far but not finished yet.
-Here is the most update log from slurm.
+Here is the most recently updated log from slurm.
 ```
 cat gbz_to_maf.1685027.log
 /private/groups/patenlab/masri/internship/convert_hprc_to_maf